wtsi-hgi/secrets/README.md

     --expire SECONDS      Delete the secret from the clipboard, if used, after a time limit [30]

-The default policy will generate a secret with 284 bits of entropy.
+The default policy will generate a secret with over 98 bits of entropy.

 If the secrets file has not yet been created, you will be prompted for your GnuPG encryption and signing key IDs.